 I just wrote a new set of handouts for Your Therapy Source.
 This time they are about going BEYOND Tummy Time, picking high chairs, booster seats, and getting baby wearing right when your child has special needs.
 These are great for therapists in Early Intervention, but parents can also buy them on the…… Continue reading Need to Pick a High Chair or do Tummy Time with Special Needs Infants?
 I Got You!

 After writing The Practical Guide to Toilet Training the Autistic Child I got a lot of feedback on how great the book was.
 And how long.
 It seems that some professionals and a lot of parents are so crushed for time that they wanted a “Cliff Notes” version (showing my age, I guess…!)
-So I decided…… Continue reading The Special Needs Toileting Handout Pack That Will Make Life Easier is Finally Here!
+So I decided…… Continue reading Make Life Easier: The Special Needs Toileting Handout Pack is Finally Here!

 It isn’t that parents and professionals think potty training an autistic child will be easy.
 They know it could be a challenge and it could take longer than training a neurotypical child.
 They simply don’t expect it to be so consistently tough and to have so many unexpected twists and turns.
 Some of them can…… Continue reading Why Does Autism Create so Many Toilet Training Struggles for Kids (and Their Exhausted Parents)?